xRyul/flashcards-obsidian-v2/README.md

 ## Features

-### Context-aware mode
+### Heading breadcrumbs (formerly Context-aware mode)
 To make sense of notes, they should talk about a specific topic, so if you have two headings of level 1 (# heading), probably you should have two notes that talks about those topics.
 Moreover, the note itself is written with a tree-structure and then connected in a graph way.
-Based on this hypothesis, the context-aware mode creates the context in the **front** of the card.
+Based on this hypothesis, the heading breadcrumbs feature creates the context in the **front** of the card.
 Where the context the outline of the headings in a tree structure.
 The demo shows is in action.
 This helps you out:
 - **during review**, because the front will be **unique** and this helps the memory in reaching for the correct answer.
 If the front is repeated for multiple cards, it's impossible to remember what's in the back, it's pure randomness.
 - **during writing**, because you can write following the same structure for different topics, and cards will always be **unique**.
 So you do not have to think too much about the writing itself.